-The European Commission published the road fatalities collision matrix in rural roads in the EU.
-The available EU-wide data for 2023 contained in the CARE database, demonstrate that 52% of road traffic fatalities occured in rural areas, with vulnerable road users (pedestrians, cyclists, e-scooters and users of powered two-wheelers) representing almost 36% of total fatalities.
-This collision matrix shows that 37% of fatalities in crashes involve cars and 17% involve heavy vehicles (lorries and heavy goods vehicles).
-This data shows that rural roads continue to be the most dangerous compared to urban roads and motorways, underlining the need to improve protection for all road users.
+The European Commission published the collision matrix for fatalities on rural roads in the EU.
+The available EU-wide data for 2023 contained in the CARE database, demonstrate that 52% of road traffic fatalities occurred in rural areas, with vulnerable road users (pedestrians, cyclists, e-scooters and users of powered two-wheelers) representing almost 36% of total fatalities.
+This collision matrix shows clearly that rural road user fatalities occur overwhelmingly when a crash involves cars and heavy vehicles (lorries and heavy goods vehicles).
+Furthermore, the high number (41% of total fatalities) of fatalities in single vehicle crashes involving cars and motorcycles demonstrate the critical role of speeding on rural roads.

 Archives